ChelseaStats/FootballStatisticsDefintions/ReadMe.md

 Time on Pitch percentage.

-    The mins a player plays for their team in competition X divided by total potential minutes.
+    The mins a player plays for their team / total potential minutes.

+##### Total Potentinal Minutes

+    Number of games team has played * 90

 ####Player Analytics Section